 The Lab

 The Lab is Clutch Justice’s suite of free interactive tools built to make Michigan’s judicial accountability systems legible to the people most affected by them.
-Ten tools, no account required, no paywall.
+Sixteen tools, no account required, no paywall.
 Everything runs in your browser.

 Every tool is built on the same premise.
 The system depends on most people not knowing how it works.
 The Lab is a direct argument against that.